Making meetings coproduction & consultation fully accessible for disabled people with fluctuating conditions

 It’’s worked a number of times I’ve used it when I’ve wanted to participate and haven’t been physically able to.
 I’ve still managed to have my say or ensured others at least both disabled and non disabled get to participate and contribute.

-I’d be happy to hear from others who may have any other ideas on ensuring inclusion for disabled people.
+I’d be happy to hear from others who may have any other ideas on ensuring inclusion for disabled and other people who just may not have time to attend a session.

 Comments